Hunar Hali

-Hunar Hali (born 9 September 1989) is an Indian television actress.
+Hunar Hali is an Indian television actress.
 She is known for playing the lead role of Aditi Jaiswal in Chhal — Sheh Aur Maat, Nandini in Ek Boond Ishq on Life OK, and Lovely in Thapki Pyaar Ki.

-Early life

-Hali was born on 9 September 1989 in Delhi, India, to a Sikh family.

-She has a brother named Prince Siali.
-Hali did her schooling from Mount Carmel School, Anand Niketan, Delhi and later earned a degree in Bachelor of Mass Media (B.M.M.) from Mumbai University.
-Her father, Bikram Jeet Singh, died on 14 February 2010, which is why she never celebrates Valentine’s Day.

 Career

 Hali made her television debut with Star Plus show Kahaani Ghar Ghar Kii in 2007.
 After that, she appeared in Grihasti as Soni Khuraana on Star Plus.
 She was last seen as Lovely in Thapki Pyar Ki on Colors TV.

 She has also worked in popular TV serials like Sasural Genda Phool, Mukti Bandhan, Dahleez and Ek Boond Ishq.
 Hali played the role of lead actress for the first time in the TV show Chhal — Sheh Aur Maat.
 Apart from television, she is also active in the film industry.
-In 2013, she appeared as Dimple in Akshay Kumar’s film Boss.
+In 2013, she appeared as Dimple in Akshay Kumar's film Boss.